nolte/cookiecutter-gh-project/docs/index.md

 # Template

-This Template Project use [Cookiecutter](https://github.com/cookiecutter/cookiecutter) for generate/boostrap Github Projects.
+This Template Project use [CookieCutter](https://github.com/cookiecutter/cookiecutter) for generate/boostrap GitHub Projects.
 With a base set of CI/CD tools and Release Process.

 ## Scope from the Templates

-This Template shoud be handle different base Ci/Cd steps.
+This Template should be handle different base Ci/Cd steps.

 ### Static Tests